 - 1/4 cup mascarpone cheese

-- In a large sauté pan melt 1 tablespoon butter with olive oil over medium heat.
-Add onion and garlic and cook until onion is soft about 2 minutes.
+- In a large sauté pan, melt 1 tablespoon of butter with olive oil over medium heat.
+Add onion and garlic and cook for about 2 minutes or until onion is soft.
 Stir in mushrooms and cook until lightly browned (3 to 4 minutes).
 Stir in thyme.
-Add 1/4 cup of the wine and cook until wine is absorbed.
+Add 1/4 cup of the wine and cook until the wine is absorbed.
 Remove from heat and cover to keep warm.

-- Melt remaining 1 tablespoon butter in a large heavy saucepan over medium heat.
+- Melt the remaining 1 tablespoon of butter in a large, heavy saucepan over medium heat.
 Add rice, pepper, and remaining 1/2 cup white wine.
-Stir to ensure that rice does not clump together and cook until wine is absorbed.
+Stir to ensure that rice does not clump together, and cook until wine is absorbed.
 Add 1 cup broth; reduce heat to low, and stir until broth is almost absorbed.
-Continue to add broth, 1/2 cup at a time and stirring until rice is creamy and tender but still firm in the center.
+Continue to add broth, 1/2 cup at a time, and stir until rice is creamy and tender but still firm in the center.
 This should take about 15 to 18 minutes.